lhermand78/hello-world/README.md

 # hello-world
-My first project to learn git and github
+A project to learn more about git and github.